GLOBAL MARKETS-Dollar slides on GDP, Japan bonds fall on BOJ move

 "The Fed's decision to lift rates is data dependent and if figures continue to disappoint, like second-quarter GDP growth today, gold will push higher," Commerzbank analyst Carsten Fritsch said.

-Oil prices steadied amid short-covering after a week-long selloff and were on track to end the month about 15 percent lower on persistent glut concerns, with the biggest decline seen for U.S. crude in a year.
+Oil prices fell to their lowest levels since April, with Brent on track for its biggest monthly loss since December 2015, pressured by slowing economic growth that threatens to increase a supply overhang of crude and refined products.

-Brent crude oil futures fell 34 cents to $42.36 per barrel.
-U.S. West Texas Intermediate (WTI) crude rose 33 cents to $41.47 a barrel.
-(Editing by Bernadette Baum)
+Brent crude oil futures fell 40 cents to $42.30 per barrel.
+U.S. West Texas Intermediate (WTI) crude rose 15 cents to $41.29 a barrel.
+(Reporting by Herb Lash; Editing by Tom Heneghan and Nick Zieminski)

 * Nikkei near 2-week low, wipes out gains since start of year